12.3 Generic Instantiation

 ) immediately followed by the instance body, both at the place of the instantiation.

-is that of the instance declaration, by the stated equivalence.
 The instance is a copy of the text of the template.
 [Each use of a formal parameter becomes (in the copy) a use of the actual, as explained below.]
 An instance of a generic package is a package, that of a generic procedure is a procedure, and that of a generic function is a function.

 , and therefore doesn't look like one.
-This is strange, but it's OK, since the syntax rules are overloading rules, and therefore do not apply in an instance. name
+This is strange, but it's OK, since the syntax rules are overloading rules, and therefore do not apply in an instance.

 denoting a declaration D, then in an instance, the copy of the construct will still be a name, and will still denote D (or a copy of D).
-From an implementation point of view, overload resolution is performed on the template, and not on each copy.generic_formal_parameter_declaration
+From an implementation point of view, overload resolution is performed on the template, and not on each copy.

 .
 The copy of that name in an instance will denote the copy of that generic_formal_parameter_declaration